zaqqaz/uptoversion/README.md

 # UPTOVERSION
 Raise a pull request to update the dependency to the specific version in any project

-### Pre-requirements
-You should have [HUB](https://formulae.brew.sh/formula/hub) on environment where you plan to use uptodate

 ### Installation

 - For CI